 - appropriate adaptation of curriculum content

 The school provides support and assistance for children identified as requiring additional support with their learning.
-Trained teachers or teacher aides work with individuals or small groups.
-The school supports this through the provision of programmes and spaces such as:
+Teachers and/or teacher aides work with individual students or small groups.
+The school supports this through the provision of programmes such as:

 This programme supports a limited number of 6 year old children who have difficulty with Reading.
 These students receive a half hour daily lesson with a qualified Reading Recovery teacher until they achieve approximately the normal level.
 If this is not achieved, they remain in the programme for up to 20 school weeks when they are generally referred to another learning support system.

 We employ teacher aides to work with individuals or small groups.
-This is to provide extra support for students needing support with their reading, writing or maths.
+This is to provide extra assistance for students needing support with their reading, writing or maths.

-Trained volunteers support students struggling with reading.
-Students are timetabled to receive regular opportunities to improve fluency, comprehension and to develop a love for reading.
+Trained adult volunteers support students who need additional assistance with their reading.
+Students are timetabled to receive regular opportunities to improve their fluency and comprehension.